topshell-language/topshell/README.md

 * A purely functional scripting language with type inference
 * Graphical data visualization without leaving the editor

-Includes modules for working with SSH, files, processes, HTTP, etc.
+Includes modules for working with SSH, files, processes, HTTP and more.

 # Live demo